310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 The most important thing is to harmonize several colors together — though I know I don’t need to tell you that.

-Besides, there are times when red is a heavy burden on me, too.
+Besides, there are times when the red color is a heavy burden on me, too.

 That’s just one of the reasons why I’m happy to get a chance to don a different color, even if it’s only for a brief moment — and I get to do so right now because this performance is led by Ryuseitai-N.

-Thank you, Nagumo, for growing up to be such a reliable man that I can entrust red to.
+Thank you for growing up to be such a reliable man that I can entrust red to, Nagumo.
 {% endbubble %}

 {% bubble Tetora %}